iamvs-2002/JAVA/JDBC/jdbc.md

    ```
    execute() : if insertion/deletion goes well, returns true, else false

-   executeQuery() : for select statement(used to fetch data)
+   executeQuery(query_String) : for select statement(used to fetch data)

-   executeUpdate() : used to update/add data in database
+   executeUpdate(query_String) : used to update/add data in database
    ```